MIDL-Conference/midl-website-2020/pages/call-for-papers.md

 Topics of interest include but are not limited to:

-* Topics of interest include but are not limited to:
 * Semantic segmentation of medical images
 * Learning based image registration
 * Computer-aided detection and diagnosis